acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 #### Instructions
 - Add the `enable-lspcon-support` property to `IGPU` to enable the driver, or use the boot-arg `-igfxlspcon` instead.
 - Next, you need to know the corresponding connector index (one of 0,1,2,3) of your HDMI port.
 You could find it under IGPU in IORegistryExplorer.
+*If you only have a 2K/4K HDMI monitor, you might need to enable the infinite loop fix before connecting a HDMI monitor to your build, otherwise the system just hangs and you won't be able to run the IORegistryExplorer and find the framebuffer index.*
 - Add the `framebuffer-conX-has-lspcon` property to `IGPU` to inform the driver which connector has an onboard LSPCON adapter.
 Replace `X` with the index you have found in the previous step.
 The value must be of type `Data` and must be one of `01000000` (True) and `00000000` (False).